spectrocloud/librarium/packages/docs/content/12-enterprise-version.md

 # On-Premises Installation

 The Spectro Cloud SaaS platform is also available as an entirely on-prem and customer managed offering.
-The on-prem version can be installed in customer datacenters to manage kubernetes clusters.
+The on-prem version can be installed in customer data centers to manage Kubernetes clusters.
 Spectro Cloud on-prem is available in two modes:

 ## Quick Start